♫ Listening to: I Found the F by Broadcast ♫

 Vegan Cookie Icing Directions

-Sift the powdered sugar into the bowl of a kitchen aid stand mixer (or you can use a handheld mixer).
+Sift the powdered sugar into the bowl of a stand mixer or you can use a handheld electric mixer.

 Add the non-dairy milk and the corn syrup and mix using the whisk attachment.
 Start on a low speed (unless you like the look of yourself covered in powdered sugar) and increase speed as the ingredients start to combine.
 Scrape the sides and bottom with a spatula and then mix again.